-The Tritton Operations set a new record in FY2014 for annual copper production with output of 26,422 tonnes, exceeding the initial guidance of 25,000 and also the upgraded guidance of 26,000 tonnes.
+The Tritton Operations set a new record for annual copper production in FY2014 with output of 26,422 tonnes, exceeding the previously upgraded guidance of 26,000 tonnes.

-The strong operational result reflects the realisation of the various improvement strategies that have been production records also being achieved from the Tritton Underground Mine (tonnes ore mined) and the processing plant (tonnes ore processed).
+The strong operational result reflects the realisation of the various improvement strategies that have been implemented over the last 18 months.
+Annual production records were also achieved from the Tritton Underground Mine (tonnes ore mined) and the processing plant (tonnes ore processed).
 A key factor in achieving this improved performance across the operation has been the support and commitment of the workforce.